fprimex/zdesk/README.md

 If you are interested, please email me directly: brent@fprimex.com

+# Special thanks to HashiCorp

+A big 'thank you' to [HashiCorp](https://www.hashicorp.com) for finding enough value in this library and the utilities I've written that use it to allow me to spend some more time on it.

 # Note about documentation on github

 Please refer to the documentation for the specific release you are running.